Edward Owen (Royal Navy officer)

 Admiral Sir Edward William Campbell Rich Owen GCB GCH (1771 – 8 October 1849) was a Royal Navy officer who went on to be Commander-in-Chief, Mediterranean Fleet.
 He was the son of Captain William Owen and elder brother of Vice-Admiral William Fitzwilliam Owen.

 Naval career

 Owen joined the Royal Navy in 1786 under the patronage of his godfather Sir Thomas Rich.

 He served on several ships around the world.
-After being promoted to lieutenant in November 1793, he joined Hannibal and thereafter served with the blockading fleet off Cadiz.
+After being promoted to lieutenant in November 1793, he joined Hannibal and thereafter served with the blockading fleet off Cádiz.
 His loyalty during the Mutiny at the Nore in 1797 made him a captain in 1798.